CharlesCreativeContent/stytch-node-magic-links/README.md

 Thank you for taking the time to check out LifeGPT!
 We used OpenAI to generate health, wealth and spiritual quotes with Node and the [Stytch API](https://stytch.com/docs/api) to send and authenticate magic links.

-My learning was focused on trying out as many Stytch Demos as possible in a few hours and picking the one to build a small ChapGPT style application
+My learning was focused on trying out as many Stytch demos as possible in a few hours and picking one to build a small ChapGPT style application.

 ## Running the app locally